csimai/raspi-tvheadend/README.md

     AUTOBUILD_CONFIGURE_EXTRA="--disable-ffmpeg_static --disable-libvpx_static --disable-libtheora_static --disable-libvorbis_static --disable-libfdkaac_static" ./Autobuild.sh

-or (untried but according to irc #hts this will also work):
+or by doing (untried but according to irc #hts this will also work):

     AUTOBUILD_CONFIGURE_EXTRA="--disable-ffmpeg_static" ./Autobuild.sh